AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-administrators-developers.md

 ## Install the client console

 The main administration and configuration tasks are performed in the [Admin Console].
 The first step is to set up your environment.
-The following video explains how to download and install the Adobe Campaign Client Console, create and manage your connections to multiple environments, and verify access to the Adobe Campaign Client console.
+The following video explains how to download and install the Adobe Campaign Client Console and manage your connection to your instance.

 >[!VIDEO](https://video.tv.adobe.com/v/335375?quality=12&learn=on){transcript=true}

-For more information see [Connect to Campaign with the client console](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect){target="_blank"}.
+For more information, see [Connect to Campaign with the client console](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect){target="_blank"}.

 ## Set up and manage access

-Adobe Campaign lets you define and manage the rights assigned to users.
-These are a set of rights and restrictions that authorize or deny:
+Adobe Campaign lets you define and manage the rights assigned to users:

 * Access to certain capabilities
 * Access to certain data